fac-12/teamQEventFinder/README.md

 - Give the user more choices to filter their search by (e.g. location radius, time of day, number of events)
 - Automatically load events happening today in the location found by the geolocater.

+## Things we learnt

+- It's easy for the request module to get confused with the request object - need to use different names!
+-